 Cellini spiral stitch is a variation of tubular peyote stitch that uses graduated bead sizes to form a unique spiral shape.

-Cellini spiral is so exotic looking that I passed over it for many years thinking it had to be difficult to learn.
-When I finally took a closer look, I found out that nothing could be further from the truth!
-If you can do even or odd count tubular peyote and have a few different sizes of beads on hand, you will be able to learn the cellini spiral stitch.
+Cellini spiral is so exotic looking that we passed over it for many years thinking it had to be difficult to learn.
+When we finally took a closer look, we found out that nothing could be further from the truth!
+If you can do even or odd count tubular peyote and have a few different sizes of beads on hand, you will be able to learn the Cellini spiral stitch.

 02 of 09